jiribohac/create-kipi-gallery/README.md

 example here: http://jjjjj.boha.cz

 Over the years, as I upgraded my system, I kept coming across new bugs in different parts of the toolchain, which prevented me from updating my photo gallery.
 The last straw was a recent removal of the HTML Export plugin from the kipi-plugins suite.
 The code, including my theme, has been moved to the digikam project.
-I have no intention using digikam.
+I have no intention to use digikam.
 Why on Earth had I been using hundreds of megabytes of buggy code for something as simple as a HTML gallery?

 So I hacked this simple bash script.